 - Timeboxed

 - As small as possible, but still delivering business value

-- ► No releases to "implement the database"
+- e.g. no release to "implement the database"

 - Get customer feedback early and often

 - Do the planning game after each iteration

 - Do they want something different?

 - Have their priorities changed?